Metropolitan University of Educational Sciences: Origins

-Many intellectuals were educated by this eminent historian (who before becoming rector, was professor since 1838 in which he is also his alma mater) among which Valentín Letelier, the main intellectual manager of the Pedagogical Institute, who would be strongly moved with the way of educating Arana, who never stopped visiting the classrooms or the students, concerned at all times not to be a simple minister of faith in charge of certifying a certain event, but to excite, interest and guide the intelligences educated.
+Many intellectuals were educated by this eminent historian (who, before becoming rector, was a professor since 1838 at what was also his alma mater), among them Valentín Letelier, the main intellectual manager of the Pedagogical Institute.
+Letelier would be strongly moved by Arana's way of educating; Arana never stopped visiting the classrooms or the students, concerned at all times not to be a simple minister of faith in charge of certifying a certain event, but to excite, interest and guide the intelligences he educated.

 Its creation was firmly defended by numerous statesmen and teachers, among whom Don Valentín Letelier distinguished himself, who defended the Pedagogical with so much integrity that he even affirmed that suppressing it is making it impossible to train Chilean professors; is to make us perpetual tributaries of foreign pedagogy.
 Especially influenced by the aforementioned experience he had with Barros Arana during his basic studies:

 "In Chile it is generally believed that any engineer can be a good teacher of mathematics, that every doctor is competent in the natural sciences, and that the teaching of the humanities is put in good hands when entrusted to lawyers.
 This is a very serious error because the most proper thing to assess the suitability of a teacher is not his knowledge, it is his didactics."

 The Pedagogical Institute of Chile (now UMCE) was initially thought of as an independent department attached to the prestigious National Institute of Chile.

 Manuel Montt would try to take up Domeyko's original idea of annexing the hypothetical Pedagogical Institute to the National Institute, which would award 20 scholarships for aspiring professors, but in doing so it would be inevitable to absorb the old establishment for the new one, as had happened before when the Instituto Nacional General José Miguel Carrera disarmed the entire building and academic body of the Royal University of San Felipe in 1813, so the idea was discarded.